-Parameter Required Description Full path to the edited file.
-If the path has extension .mst, then the -BaseMsi parameter has to be specified as well. -Path <path></path> YES Note: This parameter must be present.
+Parameter Required Description Note: This parameter must be present.
 If the extension of the file pointed by this parameter is not .mst then the file is additionally checked for its presence.
-Full path to the RPMST template file. -Template <path> NO</path> Note: This parameter is optional.
-However, when -Path parameter points to an .mst file, then this parameter can be omitted

-Parameter Required Description only if at least one instance of -Set parameter is used.
-This parameter specifies the base MSI for the MST transform. -BaseMsi <path></path> NO Note: This parameter must be used if and only if the new file extension is .mst. -Set <name>=<value></value></name> NO Used to set the value of an MSI property in a new project/msi file.
+Full path to the RPMST template file. -Template <path></path> NO Note: This parameter is optional.
+However, when -Path parameter points to an .mst file, then this parameter can be omitted only if at least one instance of -Set parameter is used.
+Nev This parameter specifies the base MSI for the MST transform. -BaseMsi <path></path> NO Note: This parameter must be used if and only if the new file extension is .mst. -Set <name>=<value></value></name> NO Used to set the value of an MSI property in a new project/msi file.
 It can be used multiple times.
 Information about syntax and examples for this parameter can be found in this section .